 I’m not sure where some of you get the idea that it’s the government’s responsibility to care for these social issues?
 Have you not read the bible?
 Are you that ignorant?
 The obvious response is that somebody has to do it if the Church doesn’t.
 So just let God’s people off the hook that easy?
 We’ve given up that battle and gave the responsibility to the Government.
 I bet some of you even are angry about how the Church spends their money and also both ranting about how the Government needs to also be in charge of social welfare.

 I don’t know how you can be mad at both the Church and the government for not helping the poor?
-Well, make up your mind you bipolar, schizophrenic moron!!!
+Well, make up your mind!
 Whose job is it to take care of the poor, please decide.
 Either be mad at the government or be mad at the Church.
 Don’t just make your decision based on Freudian or Keynesian economics.
 We deserve sound, biblical logic.

 You can read example after example in scripture about whose responsibility social welfare falls upon.
 The biggest mistake isn’t the fact that you don’t realize that the Church is responsible for social welfare, but the fact that you don’t realize how you destroy God’s reputation.